Qualified doctors Certified medications Online consultation with aftercare

 • Avoid sugars and fast carbohydrates.
 Your muscles need energy to work.
 Sugar provides energy, but too much sugar isn’t good for muscle function.
 It raises blood sugar levels, reduces collagen production and hinders muscle growth.

 • Eat more protein and healthy fats.
 This helps restore the leptin balance in your body.
 Leptin mediates the regulation of muscle mass.
-Around menopause, the body becomes resistant to the effects of leptin.
+During menopause, the body becomes resistant to the effects of leptin.
 This can lead to inflammation and increase the risk of muscle and joint pain.

 • Stimulate collagen production.
 Collagen helps keep joints and muscles strong and flexible.
 Vitamin C stimulates collagen production.
 Together, they improve muscle strength and flexibility.
 Some women benefit from collagen supplements, possibly with a Vitamin C supplement.

 • Magnesium is good for muscle function.
 Magnesium is found in foods such as peanuts, spinach and bananas.
-If your diet is lacking in magnesium, you might benefit from a supplement.

 Sources